RVC-Boss/GPT-SoVITS/README.md

 For English or Japanese ASR (additionally), download models from [Faster Whisper Large V3](https://huggingface.co/Systran/faster-whisper-large-v3) and place them in `tools/asr/models`.
 Also, [other models](https://huggingface.co/Systran) may have the similar effect with smaller disk footprint.

-Users in China region can download this model by entering the links below
+Users in the China region can download this model by entering the links below

-- [Faster Whisper Large V3](https://www.icloud.com/iclouddrive/0c4pQxFs7oWyVU1iMTq2DbmLA#faster-whisper-large-v3) (clicking "Download a copy")
+- [Faster Whisper Large V3](https://www.icloud.com/iclouddrive/0c4pQxFs7oWyVU1iMTq2DbmLA#faster-whisper-large-v3) (Click "Download a copy", log out if you encounter errors while downloading.)

 - [Faster Whisper Large V3](https://hf-mirror.com/Systran/faster-whisper-large-v3) (HuggingFace mirror site)